eggshell/rotisserie-talk/Introduction/04_slide.md

 * Application engine written entirely in node.js.
 * OCR engine written in Python and leverages TensorFlow (more on that later), but previously used Tesseract (and was unreliable).
-* currently only focuses on PlayerUnknown's BattleGrounds, but it will incorporate Fortnite soon enough.
+* currently focuses on Fortnite, but its development predates its release as it was focused on PlayerUnknown's BattleGrounds.